ah-khalil/Software-Engineering-Concepts/Prac 2/README.md

 (Part of worksheet 3 for COMP3003 Software Engineering Concepts)

 This is a simple (simplistic) Java and Swing-based file searching application.
 It works, but it's essentially single-threaded, with everything happening inside Swing's event-dispatch thread.
-Your task is to make it multithreaded, using a  blocking queue to arrange for thread communication.

 Building and Running
 --------------------